Merge multiple layers into one

 Only one of the tables contains this field.
 You don't need this field in your new layer, so you'll remove it.

-- For ORIG_FID, click the Remove button.
+- Under Fields, point to ORIG_FID and click the Remove button.

 You have already included the zoom_level values in the min_zoom field, so you can remove it too.